neonevm/neon-contracts/contracts/token/ERC20ForSpl/README.md

 npx hardhat keystore set PRIVATE_KEY_SOLANA_4
 ```

-### Environment variables
+You will be asked to choose a password (which will be used to encrypt provided secrets) and to enter the secret values

-The keystore's password can be added to the `.env` file (as `KEYSTORE_PASSWORD`) which allows secrets to be decrypted
+to be encrypted.
+The keystore password can be added to the `.env` file (as `KEYSTORE_PASSWORD`)  which allows secrets
-automatically when running tests.
-Otherwise, each running test have the CLI prompt a request to enter the keystore's
+to be decrypted automatically when running Hardhat tests and scripts.
+Otherwise, each running Hardhat test and script
+will have the CLI prompt a request to enter the keystore password manually.

-password manually.
+> [!CAUTION]
+> Although it is not recommended (as it involves risks of leaking secrets) it is possible to store plain-text secrets in
+`.env` file using the same keys as listed above.
+When doing so, user will be asked to confirm wanting to use plain-text
+secrets found in `.env` file when running Hardhat tests and scripts.

 ### Running tests